Location: , IE

 Dr Fiona Beglane, and Dr René Vellanoweth

 Disert is a ritual pilgrim landscape in Co.
 Donegal that includes a series of early ecclesiastical enclosures, penitential cairns, a holy well dedicated to St Colmcille (also known as St Columba), a post-medieval altar and a cillín (children’s graveyard).
-It may date to as early as the sixth century AD when it was reputedly founded by St Colmcille or may even extend back into prehistory.
+Exciting evidence from last year’s excavation shows that there was prehistoric activity thousands of years before the reputed founding of the site by St Colmcille in the sixth century AD.
 Disert is still important today for religious devotion and for pilgrims seeking miraculous cures for medical conditions.

 Project Size: 1-24 participants

 Minimum Length of Stay for Volunteers: Participants must stay entire duration of the field school.

 Minimum Age: 18